Meet the team

 Sue has been working as a drama practitioner, actor, director and writer for twenty-four years and is also a qualified teacher.
 After graduating from Jesus College Cambridge in 1987 with a B.A.
 Hons in English Literature, she worked as an drama and literature education associate for such companies as English Touring Theatre, West Yorkshire Playhouse, Shared Experience and Cheek by Jowl before enjoying eight years as Youth Theatre Director at the New Vic Theatre in Newcastle-under-Lyme.
 She has a Masters in Creative Writing from Lancaster University.
 Since 2005 she has been a freelance creative agent and practitioner with Creative Partnerships and Partners in Creative Learning, and is currently working with B Arts as writer on their forthcoming collaborative theatre experience, Take This Waltz.
 She likes to combine drama, philosophy, storytelling and creative writing in her work.

-For North West Drama Sue is the Director of the Royal Exchange and New Vic Children's Shakespeare Festivals, as well as delivering Speech Bubbles.
+For North West Drama Sue is the Director of the Royal Exchange Theatre, New Vic, Wythenshawe Catholic Cluster, Derby and Great Yarmouth Children's Shakespeare Festival.

 Emma Bramley Creative Associate Back to top